avocado-framework/avocado/docs/source/guides/contributor/chapters/how.rst

 - In the Pull Request discussion page, comment with the link to the job.log output/file.

-- Check if your Pull Request passes the CI (travis).
+- Check if your Pull Request passes the CI system.
 Your Pull Request will probably be ignored until it's all green.

 Now you're waiting for feedback on github Pull Request page.
 Once you get some,